-Our graduate program is offered completely online in 2-year cohorts.
+Our master's degree program is offered completely online in 2-year cohorts.
 This provides access to your coursework from a distance and at your own convenience.
 Students do not need to be licensed teachers for admission; their bachelor's degree may be in any field.

 Excellence in Faculty Teaching & Scholarship